 When the router is turned on, the Power LED turns amber for about 20 seconds and then turns white.
-If the LED does not turn white, the router has a problem.
+If the LED does not turn white, this indicates a problem with the router.

 If the Power LED is still amber one minute after you turn on power to the router, do the following: